Peng Dehuai: Long March

-In October 1933 Chiang Kai-shek took command of nearly 800,000 soldiers and led the Fifth Encirclement Campaign against the Red Army's force of 150,000 men.
-By September 1934, the Fifth Encirclement Campaign had been largely successful, and Peng's own units suffered heavy casualties defending the soviet and shrank from 35,000 to around 20,000 men.
-On October 20, 1934, the communists broke out of Chiang's encirclement and began the Long March.
+In October 1933 Chiang Kai-shek took command of nearly 800,000 soldiers and led the fifth encirclement campaign against CCP forces, which numbered about 150,000 regulars and guerillas.
+The communist military leaders, including Peng and Zhu De, prepared largely static defenses, a strategy supported by the internationalists, the returned "students", and German advisor Otto Braun.
+Chiang was able to successfully encircle the soviet base areas and deal a number of defeats to the communists.
+Peng's own units shrank from 35,000 to around 20,000 men.
+CCP remnants decided to retreat from Jiangxi.
+On October 20, 1934, they broke out of NRA encirclement and began the Long March.
 Of the 18,000 men under Peng's command when the March began, only about 3,000 remained when Peng's forces reached their eventual destination in Shaanxi on October 20, 1935.

-Peng was a strong supporter of Mao's rise to power during the January 1935 Zunyi Conference.
+Due to their defeat in 1934, Peng began shifting toward the doctrine of guerilla warfare advocated by Mao.
+He supported Mao's rise to power during the January 1935 Zunyi Conference.
+During his time in Guizhou in April 1935, he established an anti-Nationalist alliance between the communists and anti-warlord forces commanded by Lu Ruiguang.
 Peng continued to consolidate the communists' base area after arriving in Shaanxi by campaigning in neighboring Shanxi and Gansu.
 In April 1937, Peng was named vice commander-in-chief of all Chinese communist forces, outranked only by Zhu De, who was named commander-in-chief.
 Peng's promotion was supported by Lin Biao, who had been actively supporting Peng for promotions to senior leadership as early as May 1934.
 In early 1935, Lin responded to widespread discontent within the Red Army over Mao's evasive tactics, which it perceived as unnecessarily exhausting, by publicly proposing for Peng to take overall command of the Red Army, but Mao, who had recently been promoted to the position, attacked Peng and Lin for challenging him and successfully retained his position.

 In October 1935, following the last major battle between the Kuomintang and the Red Army, Mao wrote and dedicated a poem to Peng.
 (The poem was not published until 1947.)